superluminar-io/aws_fundamentals_workshop/docs/labs/lab_3/1_hands_on.md

 - Created security groups for EC2 and RDS
 - Configured route tables for the subnets
 - Set up a NAT Gateway for the private subnet
+- Created an IAM role for EC2 instances to use SSM
 - Verified the network configuration in the AWS console

 If you're encountering issues, check the following: